Meet our Staff

 Beth Kissinger – Database Specialist

 Beth joined the Habitat EJC staff in the role of database specialist after volunteering for almost a year at the Habitat office in Port Townsend, WA.
 Before moving to Port Townsend in 2019, Beth and her husband lived in Northern California and she worked as the Director of Enterprise Applications for the California State University, Chico.
 She has over 30 years of experience in IT and application programming and holds a degree from the University of Wisconsin, Eau Claire in Business Administration.
 Living in the Pacific Northwest is the fulfillment of a long-held dream.
-Beth loves the weather, the ocean and Port Townsend.
-In her free time, she is an avid reader, knitter, volunteers at KPTZ, is active at Trinity United Methodist Church and has three very busy border collies and two mischievous cats.
+In her free time, she is an avid reader, knitter, volunteers at KPTZ, and is active at Trinity United Methodist Church.

 Gabriele Sanchez – Communications Coordinator